zacharydhamilton/realtime-log-aggregation/README.md

     terraform apply
     ```

-1. Once the resources have been created, source the secrets created by Terraform so they can be used by Docker.
+1. Once the resources have been created, navigate back to the root directory and source the secrets created by Terraform so they can be used by Docker.
     ```bash
+    cd ..
+    ```
+    ```bash
-    source ../secrets.sh
+    source secrets.sh
     ```

 1. Now that the secrets about your cluster have been exported to the console, bring the the Docker services online.